langchain-ai/langgraph/README.md

 ### Define the agent state

-The main type of graph in `langgraph` is the `StatefulGraph`.
+This time, we'll use the more general `StateGraph`.
 This graph is parameterized by a state object that it passes around to each node.
-Each node then returns operations to update that state.
+Remember that each node then returns operations to update that state.
 These operations can either SET specific attributes on the state (e.g. overwrite the existing values) or ADD to the existing attribute.
 Whether to set or add is denoted by annotating the state object you construct the graph with.